evmcnb/quartz/content/Full/pancreatitis.md

 #### Acute
 - Resus ABCDE
 - IV fluids - aggressive early hydration, aim for a urine output of > 0.5mls/kg/hr
-- Enteral nutrition should be offered to anyone with moderate/severe presentations within 72 hours
+- Enteral nutrition (oral) should be offered to anyone with moderate/severe presentations within 72 hours
 - Treatment of gallstones (ERCP)
 - Antibiotics if abscess
 - **Analgesia**